bitsofcotton/p1/README.md

 We can weaken this variable dimension condition to guard length, this is guaranteed with randtools general tips a and lagrange multipliers.
-And, ideally, guard length == n! on some n in N.

 And, if the function has inner status variable that to be projected into series, with proper calculated invariant arguments, \<a,x\>+\<b,y\>==0